Necronomicon (film): The Library

-With the conclusion of the third tale, Lovecraft is confronted by the head monk, who assures him that all will be fine if he opens the door.
+Lovecraft is confronted by the head monk, who assures him that all will be fine if he opens the door.
 Lovecraft admits he dropped the key.
-Furious, the monk warns Lovecraft to replace the book, but the author is attacked by a monster in the water beneath him, and the last of the seals opens up.
-The head monk reveals himself to not be human at all, as he begins stretching his body through the bars to enter the room, and Lovecraft uses a sword in his cane to defeat the monster in the water.

-Gathering his things and grabbing the book, Lovecraft begins to depart, being caught by one of the monks who warns him of the foolishness of his actions, telling him he will pay for his misdeeds.
-Lovecraft then escapes to the taxi and orders it to leave, and it leaves unpursued.
+Furious, the monk warns Lovecraft to replace the book, but Lovecraft is attacked by a monster in the water beneath him, and the last of the seals opens up.
+The head monk, who is not human, stretches his body through the bars to enter the room, and Lovecraft uses a sword in his cane to defeat the monster in the water.
+One of the monks warns Lovecraft of the foolishness of his actions, telling him he will pay for his misdeeds.
+Lovecraft leaves the monastery by taxi with the book.